davidscarth/edge-ai-study/code/low-smem-shaders/README.md

-Experimental shaders to respect the hardware limitations of Raspberry Pi or similar devices
+Experimental GLSL shaders to respect the hardware limitations of Raspberry Pi or similar devices

+Compile with glslc or similar

 Hardware Constraints:
 * No cooperative matrices